MarMinsk/MarMinsk.github.io/_posts/2017-06-01-wdi-project-2.markdown

 I chose to build an application for my book club, called <em>‘Storyline’</em>, which is a reading resource and repository that allows users to add books, share comments about the books and make reading suggestions.
 Again, this was a site I had wanted to build for some time as a tool share with my friends and other book lovers.

+The code for this project can be found <a href="https://github.com/MarMinsk/Storyline">here</a> and you can see the app <a href="https://limitless-waters-27769.herokuapp.com/">here</a>.

 ---